 He met his wife, his beloved Florrie, when he was 15.
 She was the daughter of the proprietor of Lucky Duffys newsagent on Parnell Street in Dublin and Larry always said it was love at first sight, for him anyway.
 He married her when he was 21 and they were together for 39 years, until her death in 2002.
 They had five children, Gerard, Orla, Grainne, David and Sinead, several of whom followed in their father’s footsteps and had careers in the music business.

-He left 2fm last year (the last song he played on the station was by U2) and of late, Larry has been working on RTÉ Gold, one of the national broadcaster’s endangered digital stations.
+He left 2fm in 2019 (the last song he played on the station was by U2) and began working on RTÉ Gold, one of the national broadcaster’s endangered digital stations.
 He was a rather frail figure at his retirement from 2fm party in RTÉ Radio’s Studio One in January of 2019, greeting well wishers but seeming slightly embarrassed by all the fuss.

 Jon Bon Jovi, Cliff Richard and Bob Geldof were among those paying tribute and In a farewell letter, read out live on air, Larry Mullen wrote, "We are alike in some ways: never that comfortable in the spotlight, but spending our careers there.
 You wear it better than I, with grace and dignity."